1985-87

 be loads of fun to walk fully clothed into the Solent on a chilly October

+morning.
 The Morrigan played its first folk festival (Sidmouth)

 in August 1986.
 Aspirations of stardom were somewhat punctured by